CTCycle/FEXT-Autoencoder/README.md

 ### Decoder module
 The decoder part of the VGG16 autoencoder is typically composed of layers that perform the opposite operation to the encoder, upsampling the lower-dimensional representation back to the original input size.
 This part of the network is responsible for reconstructing the input data from its lower-dimensional representation, obtaining on output with shape 256x256x3.

-## Applications
-In terms of application scope, this autoencoder can be used in a variety of tasks.
-For example, it can be used for image reconstruction tasks where the goal is to recreate an input image after it has been encoded.
-They can also be used for anomaly detection tasks where the goal is to identify data points that do not conform to expected behavior.
-Furthermore, they can be used for feature extraction tasks where the goal is to identify and extract meaningful features from input data.
-This project is focused on this latter purpose, where the idea is to transform the images in a vectorized representation that holds the most important information.

 ## How to use
-The project folder includes subfolders foucsed on different tasks.
-The `components/` folder contains the core components of the various scripts.
-It's imperative not to tamper with these files as any modifications could compromise the program integrity.
+The project is organized into subfolders, each dedicated to specific tasks.
+The utils/ folder houses crucial components utilized by various scripts.
+It's critical to avoid modifying these files, as doing so could compromise the overall integrity and functionality of the program.

 **Data**
-This folder hosts the data utilized for both model training and evaluation purposes:
+This folder contains the data utilized for both model training and evaluation purposes:
 - `data/images` holds the image data employed for various tasks.
 - `data/validation` stores the outcomes of data validation processes.
 - Execute `data_validation.py` to conduct an in-depth analysis leveraging the original image dataset.